panhia-thao/JavaScript.md/JS by Jon Duckett/chapter1.md

 # ABC of Programming

+There is only 13 chapters: Start on 12/5

 ### How Js makes web pages more interactive
  1. access content - access *element, attribute or text(content)*
  2. modify content -adding or removing *element, attribute, text*